Buy American Act: How amendments affect Canadian businesses

 Apply for waivers

-Waivers are allowed where the Buy America requirement for a particular project would be inconsistent with U.S. public interest, the materials required aren’t produced in the U.S. in sufficient quantities and/or satisfactory quality and the use of required domestic material over foreign material would increase the cost of the overall project by more than 25 percent.
+Waivers are allowed where the Buy America requirement for a particular project would be inconsistent with U.S. public interest, the required materials aren’t produced in the U.S. in sufficient quantities and/or satisfactory quality, and the use of required domestic material over foreign material would increase the cost of the overall project by more than 25 percent.

 How CCC can help

-This post was last updated on April 26, 2023.
+This post was last updated on January 16, 2025.

 Related Topics